laminas-api-tools/statuslib-example/README.md

 ## Configuration

-When used as a Zend Framework module, you may define the following configuration values in order to tell the library which adapter to use, and what options to pass to that adapter.
+When used as a Laminas module, you may define the following configuration values in order to tell the library which adapter to use, and what options to pass to that adapter.

 ```php